 How we Started

-When I was a bachelor student, I had plenty of time on my hand.
+When I was a student, I had plenty of time on my hand.
 I was an avid reader, constantly feeding my voracious brain with knowledge on business, economics and politics.
 But despite my enthusiasm and knowledge I contained within the confines of my skull, I couldn’t use it outside the university walls.

 “I was often either broke or did shitty jobs to make ends meet.
 My bosses were ill-mannered oafs who couldn’t care less about their employees.”

 The sad conclusion to this story is that I was not alone.
 Hundreds, maybe thousands of other young adults in their early twenties suffered the same fate.
 We had knowledge from top universities, energy and enthusiasm we could never use.
 But the labour market was not adjusted to such a high concentration of students.
 Therefore everyone worked what they could (usually manual labour.)
 It was often hard and more often humiliating.

 During times like these I often contemplated what it could be like to look for alternative ways of making a sufficient living.
 Just a few hundred dollars worth, to get through the day and pay rent on time.
 I had a message I wanted to deliver.
 I felt like a keen writer, a messiah of words!
 Like many others, with books crammed onto my college tables, there was knowledge to be shared.

 “If I had known that a decent job with a possibility of making a small salary was right under my nose, I would’ve laughed at myself for days.”